NUISANCEMC/HEPData/README.md

 ## `nuis-hepdata` CLI

 This repository also contains a CLI tool for querying and populating a local database of HEPData records called `nuis-hepdata`.
-It is built on the `NUISANCEHEPData` python module but offers shell scripting capabilities for record database management.
-Full documentation can be obtained by running `./nuis-hepdata help` within this repository, but some example usage is shown below.
+It is built on the `nuis::HEPDataRecord` tools but offers shell scripting capabilities for record database management.
+Full documentation can be obtained by running `nuis-hepdata help`, but some example usage is shown below.

 ### Fetch a Record